wprashed/alafaq-rating/README.txt

 == Description ==

-Are you want to add Guest Post system with frontend form, this plugin will help you to do this very easily.
-You just need to use two shortcodes.
+Customer feedback and rating system WordPress plugin.
+Here customers can submit feedback and rating.
+Admin can show those feedback and ratings anywhere on the website just using shortcode

 == Features ==

 * Frontend form
-* You can show posts on frontend just using shortcode
+* You can show feedbacks and ratings on frontend just using shortcode
-* Only loggedin users can access the form
-* By default all the posts status will be "Pending"
+* By default all the feedback status will be "Pending"
 * Very clean code, so you can modify the plugin very easily

 == Usages ==